 To assist more accurate modelling of the LSWR through the provision of information and scale drawings.

-Members enjoy the following facilities:-
+Members enjoy the following benefits:-

 South Western Circular

-a quarterly publication containing articles and features on all aspects of the LSWR, both prototype and model.
+A quarterly publication containing articles and features on all aspects of the LSWR, both prototype and model.
 It usually consists of 40+ A5 pages including articles, photographs, some in colour, and drawings contributed by members.

-sent each quarter containing news of the Circle's activities, membership and updates of the Sales, Drawings and Portfolio Services.
+Sent each quarter containing news of the Circle's activities, membership and updates of the Sales, Drawings and Portfolio Services.

-Published Drawings List, (Currently out of print),
+Published Drawings List (Currently out of print)

-a comprehensive index of all published drawings relating to the LSWR.
+A comprehensive index of all published drawings relating to the LSWR.

-which is regularly updated to encourage and facilitate informal contact between members and includes details of interests.
+Which is regularly updated to encourage and facilitate informal contact between members and includes details of interests.

 Five meetings a year, including the A.G.M., are held in West Byfleet, Basingstoke, Salisbury and Exeter, and are addressed by speakers on matters of LSWR interest.
 Members are encouraged to bring along models, drawings and items of interest which afterwards can form the basis of enjoyable discussion.

-provides for sale an extensive range of scale drawings of locomotives, rolling stock, buildings and track plans.
+Provides for sale an extensive range of scale drawings of locomotives, rolling stock, buildings and track plans.

-containing photographs, references to published materials and members notes on a wide variety of topics, are available on loan and for most portfolios, on CD.
+Containing photographs, references to published materials and members notes on a wide variety of topics, are available on loan and for most portfolios, on CD.